 - The function of the macro is defined in its name.
 The macro $_HOSTMOTDEPASSEINTRANET$ is easier to read than $ARG1$

-- The macros inherit models of hosts and of services, the hence it is possible to modify a single macro for a host or a service.
+- Macros inherit models of hosts and services; hence it is possible to modify a single macro for a host or a service.
 On the other hand, the arguments all need to be redefined if a single argument is changed

-During the definition of a host, the following macros are created:
+When a host is defined, the following macros are created:

 To retrieve these macros in a check command, you need to call it using the following variables: $_HOSTUSERLOGIN$, $_HOSTUSERPASSWORD$.

-On definition of a service, the following macros are created:
+When a service is defined, the following macros are created:

 To retrieve these macros in a check command, you need to invoke them using the following variables: $_SERVICEPARTITION$, $_SERVICEWARNING$, $_SERVICECRITICAL$.